 Liquefied Natural Gas

-This rulemaking is proposed by the New York State Department of Environmental Conservation (DEC) to adopt 6 NYCRR Part 570, the statewide regulations that would implement safe siting, operating, and transportation requirements in New York State (the State) for Liquefied Natural Gas (LNG) facilities under Article 23, Title 17 of the Environmental Conservation Law (ECL).
-Adoption of Part 570 would allow DEC to permit the siting, construction, and operation of LNG facilities in response to the renewed interest in locating LNG facilities (particularly heavy-duty truck fueling facilities) in the State.
-Part 570 also addresses the transportation of LNG and the statutory requirement that intrastate transportation only occur along approved routes.
-The following summarizes proposed 6 NYCRR Part 570.
+In this rulemaking the New York State Department of Environmental Conservation (DEC) adopts 6 NYCRR Part 570 to implement safe siting, operating, and transportation requirements in New York State (the State) for Liquefied Natural Gas (LNG) facilities, in accordance with Article 23, Title 17 of the Environmental Conservation Law (ECL).
+Adoption of Part 570 allows DEC to permit the siting, construction, and operation of LNG facilities in response to the renewed interest in locating LNG facilities (particularly heavy-duty truck fueling facilities) in the State.
+Part 570 also addresses the transportation of LNG and the statutory requirement that intrastate transportation occur only along approved routes.
+The following summarizes 6 NYCRR Part 570.

 Section 570.1: Introduction

 Section 570.1 sets out the general purpose, applicability, definitions, exemptions, severability, and enforcement provisions of Part 570.
 The purpose of this section is to ensure the orderly and efficient administration of ECL Article 23, Title 17 at LNG facilities throughout the State.
 Consistent with Title 17, this Part does not regulate compressed natural gas or liquefied petroleum gas.
 These regulations do not require permits for vehicles or vessels that are fueled by LNG but do regulate dispensing facilities (fueling stations) that store LNG.